Narahari-Battala/Weather-Clima/README.md

-Weather-Clima
+# Weather-Clima

 This is a Ios Application developed using SWIFT.

-This application gives the location based weather data , user can also see the weather conditions by giving their city name.
+This application gives the location based weather data , user can also see the weather conditions by providing their city name.

 I have used Weather Api's from openweathermap for this application.

-Finished Application:
+## Finished Application:

 https://github.com/Narahari-Battala/Images-and-GIFS/blob/master/Clima.gif